Cyphrme/Coze/README.md

 ## Coze Verifier
-The Coze verifier is an in-browser tool for verifying, signing, and generating Coze keys.
+The Coze verifier is an in-browser tool for signing and verifying.

 [Coze Verifier](https://cyphr.me/coze)